marcoferrini/zcoap_client/README.md

 # zcoap_client
-  CoAP API for ZOS based on libcoap v4.2.0
+  Implementation of a CoAP client based on libcoap v4.2.0

 ## TODO
-  1.Test DTLS layer with PKI '\n'
+  * Test DTLS layer with PKI
-  2.Resolve a bug: the program crashes when doing a block wise transfer with a payload larger than 143 bytes
+  * Resolve a bug: the program crashes when doing a block wise transfer with a payload larger than 143 bytes (size of the entire payload not of each block)